GStreamer/gstreamer/markdown/frequently-asked-questions/using.md

 ## How do I use the GStreamer command line interface ?

-You access the GStreamer command line interface using the command gst-launch.
-To decode an mp3 and play it through Pulseaudio, you could use
+You access the GStreamer command line interface using the command `gst-launch-1.0`.
+To play a file you could just use

+    gst-play-1.0 song.mp3

+or

+    gst-launch-1.0 playbin uri=file:///path/to/song.mp3

+To decode an mp3 audio file and play it through Pulseaudio, you could also use

+    gst-launch-1.0 filesrc location=thesong.mp3 ! decodebin ! audioconvert ! pulsesink

+or

-    gst-launch-1.0 filesrc location=thesong.mp3 ! mad ! pulsesink
+    gst-launch-1.0 filesrc location=thesong.mp3 ! mpegaudioparse ! mpg123audiodec ! audioconvert ! pulsesink

 .
 More examples can be found in the gst-launch man page.